ProjectLibertyLabs/gateway/Docker/graph-service.overview.md

 - **Update Graph**
 - **Watch Graphs**

+## Running the Graph Service

+For information on running the Graph Service, please refer to the [Graph Service Documentation](https://projectlibertylabs.github.io/gateway/Run/GraphService/RunGraphService.html).

 ## Detailed Documentation

 For more detailed information about the Graph Service, including setup, configuration, and API documentation, please refer to the [Graph Service Documentation](https://projectlibertylabs.github.io/gateway/Build/GraphService/GraphService.html).